-Many tools and tubular are intended to be felt down hole in many types of wells.
+Many tools and tubular are intended to be left down hole in many types of wells.
 The most common of these would be casing strings.
-When running a string of production casing, it is more economical to run the casing the bottom of the well (bottom of the intermediate casing) and hang/seal it at this position.
+When running a string of production casing, it is more economical to run the casing from the bottom of the well to the bottom of the intermediate casing and hang/seal it at this position.
 This eliminates running the entire string of casing to surface, within a previously cased hole.

 The required amount of casing is assembled and then run into the well to a determined depth using drill pipe above the casing.
 At the change over area (casing to drill pipe) there is usually a seal type casing hanger and some type of release mechanism.
 Once the seal or casing hanger is activated and set, the release mechanism is activated, separating the drill pipe from the hanger, allowing the drill pipe to be removed from the well, and leaving the production casing in place down hole.
 The release mechanism can be activated mechanically or hydraulically.
 Mechanical release refers to any mechanical means used like pulling (tensile loads), pushing (compressive loads), or rotating (axial loads), to activate a mechanical device of releasing.
 Hydraulic release refers to any hydraulic means used like fluid flows or pressures to activate a hydraulic device of releasing.
 Depending on the well and its circumstances, either a mechanical or hydraulic release type tool will be chosen.